The Importance of Going For a Drive.

-The steam railway that featured in Harry Potter and the Philosiphers Stone.
+The North Yorkshire Moors Railway featured in Harry Potter and the Philosophers Stone.

 The moors really has a welcoming feeling and what better a place to have my day out driving.
 First of all I made a stop in the heart of Goathland itself, more specifically at Scripps Garage in the centre of the village.
 From here I decided to just switch off the phone and my music.
 Wind down the windows and find an interesting looking road to see where it took me.

 Scripps Garage was a main location in the ITV series 'Heartbeat'.